Mind

 2. Branch recovery: If you have deleted a branch that contained important commits, you can recover it using the “git branch” command.
 The deleted branch can be restored by creating a new branch with the same name and pointing it to the commit that was deleted.

-See also how to delete business page on facebook
+See also facebook how to delete post

 3. Data recovery tools: In extreme cases where data has been permanently lost, there are third-party tools available that can help recover deleted commits from Git repositories.
 These tools use advanced algorithms to analyze the repository’s data structure and recover lost commits.